August – October 2017

 Burhou 1 sailing from Wicklow port on Thursday evening after unloading round timber from Port Ellen.
-Her next port of call was Kilroot.
+Her next port of call was Kilroot to load road salt.

 Ayress arriving at Wicklow port from Ardcastle, Loch Fyne on Monday afternoon with a cargo of round timber.

-Irish Ferries Epsilon passes Wicklow harbour on Saturday afternoon on her weekend run to Cherbourg.
-During the week the chartered ferry runs between Dublin and Holyhead.
+Irish Ferries chartered ferry Epsilon passes Wicklow harbour on Saturday afternoon on her weekend run to Cherbourg.
+During the week the ferry runs between Dublin and Holyhead.
+The ferry company is currently having a new ship built and is expected to be introduced on the Irish Sea corridor next year.
+I have seen a Social media campaign inviting the public to come up with a name for the vessel.

 Air Corps Agusta Westland 139 helicopter ‘AW 274’ transits north along the Wicklow coast on Friday afternoon.
 The photo was taken from Wicklow head.